ISO/IEC TS 27103

 Scope

-The standard offers guidance on using existing ISO and IEC standards (not just ISO27k) in a risk-based ‘cybersecurity framework and programme'.
+The standard offers guidance on using existing ISO and IEC standards (not just ISO27k) in a "risk-based, prioritized, flexible, outcome-focused, and communications-enabling framework for cybersecurity".

-The 'framework and programme' is sdescribed as a set of five 'activities' relating to the 'target state for cybersecurity' (presumably meaning objectives), applying the conventional systematic ISO27k approach to the management of 'cybersecurity risk':
+The 'cybersecurity framework and programme' is described as a set of five 'activities' relating to the 'target state for cybersecurity' (presumably meaning objectives), applying the conventional systematic ISO27k approach to the management of 'cybersecurity risk':

 Describe the organization’s current cybersecurity status;